Frequently Asked Questions – Full Competition

 Q: When should I send my entries?

-A: Beers must arrive in Redmond between March 6th and March 10th, 2023.
-Beer arriving later than March 10th may not be judged, at BoCBA’s discretion.
+A: Beers must arrive in Redmond between February 26th and March 1st, 2024.
+Beer arriving later than March 4th may not be judged, at BoCBA’s discretion.

-No revisions to entries, tasting notes, or other information will be allowed after February 15th, 2023.
+No revisions to entries, tasting notes, or other information will be allowed after February 14th, 2024.

 If you decide not to ship one or more entries, please notify us at info@originalgravityevents.com.
 Missing beer causes delays in receiving and messes with our OCD.

 All regulatory and financial burdens associated with submitting samples to the Best of Craft Beer Awards are the sole responsibility of the entering brewery.
-C.O.D shipments will not be accepted.
+C.O.D. shipments will not be accepted.

 Q: How should I label my entries?